 Apple SIM Intro – 60 second guide

-- Apple SIM technology will allow iPad users to connect to different network carriers without the need to switch out physical cards in the internal SIM card port.
+- In the past, Apple SIM technology has allowed certain iPad users to connect to different, international network carriers, offering the option, in some circumstances to also to switch out a physical cards in the internal SIM card port.

 What SIM news was announced recently by Apple?

 Apple shipped their ‘Apple SIM’ in several versions of the iPad including the iPad Air 2, iPad Mini 4 and a couple of iPad pros.
 Some of these devices had a fully embedded eSIM card, some had a SIM tray, identical to any other cellular enabled iPad, in to which a physical ‘Apple SIM’ could be inserted.
 Whether embedded or sold as a separate hardware SIM, with the Apple SIM in place, these iPads could connect to multiple data plans directly from the device.
 Plans were offered by a suite of phone companies and Apple SIM enabled iPads could roam in most countries around the world simply by selecting a plan from settings.

 The Apple SIM is an ingenious solution which provides many of the benefits that the eSIM is designed to deliver.
 Whether fully embedded or not, the Apple SIM offfered some new functionality, rarely seen on a mobile device before.
 With an Apple SIM, the the user could take advantage of multiple operators and not be restricted to just one service provider.

 To put that in some easy to understand terms :

 - Imagine sitting in front of your iPad at the kitchen table.